L3lang/L3lang.github.io/tutorial.md

 ## Terminology

 **expression** - something that returns a value.
 For example addition operation, function call.
 **statement** - something that defines part of the program.
-For example function decleration, if statement.
+For example a function declaration, or an if statement.